1. Home

 Asset Allocation in Portfolio Management

-Having the highest-return generating equity won’t help unless you have prudently allocated your funds.
-An optimum asset allocation is the key to financial liberation.
+Having the highest return-generating equity won’t help unless you have prudently allocated your funds.
+An optimum asset allocation is key to financial liberation.
 Earmarking lets you understand where to invest, how to invest, and how much to invest?

-However, your age plays a crucial role while deciding on asset allocation and portfolio management.
-Remember, every investor is different so, the asset allocations will also differ.
+However, your age is crucial when deciding on asset allocation and portfolio management.
+Remember, every investor is different, so, the asset allocations will also differ.
 It means you cannot have a one-size-fits-all asset allocation.
-What’s more, as you age the allocation also changes based on your life-stages.
+Moreover, as you age, the allocation also changes based on your life stages.

-Like Investor A, at 20 has a high-risk capacity and appetite so he invests a larger amount in equities.
-At 30 he reduces the equity share some and adds to his fixed-income investments.
+Like Investor A, at 20, has a high-risk capacity and appetite, so he invests a significant amount in equities.
+At 30, he reduces the equity share some and adds to his fixed-income investments.
 The same investor at 50 reduces his equity investments by 50% and increases his debt holding significantly.

 Change in asset allocation based on your age and life stage

-Example, Vinay, a 30-year-old works in an MNC and earns a good salary.
-But his investment portfolio has debt funds and other fixed income instruments.
+For example, Vinay, a 30-year-old, works in an MNC and earns a good salary.
+But his investment portfolio has debt funds and other fixed-income instruments.
 In such a case, Vinay will be a conservative investor.
-Though his age and financial health mean he can invest in equity, his low-risk appetite makes him to the opposite.
+Though his age and financial health mean he can invest in equity, his low-risk appetite makes him do the opposite.

-We’ve just told you, your Age affects asset allocation like your risk appetite and risk capacity.
-But how these three factors influence asset allocation?
+We’ve just told you your Age affects asset allocation, like your risk appetite and risk capacity.
+But how do these three factors influence asset allocation?
 Let us understand the fundamental principle underlying the relation between the three factors.

-When you are young, your capacity to earn is high, which means you can move on to better opportunities and increase your income.
-However, after retirement your savings may happen to be the only source of income.
+When you are young, your earning capacity is high, so you can move on to better opportunities and increase your income.
+However, after retirement, your savings may be the only source of income.
 It means your capacity to take risks is minimal.

-Does this mean after retirement an investor cannot invest in equity?
-No, investors can invest in equity anytime if they have the risk capacity and tolerance.
+Does this mean after retirement, an investor cannot invest in equity?
+Investors can invest in equity anytime if they have the risk capacity and tolerance.

-To know how much you can invest in Equity, just subtract your age from 100.
-It means if you are 20, your equity allocation would be 100-20 = 80.
-It means 80% can be equity-oriented investments and the rest can be fixed-income instruments and debt funds.
-Similarly, for a 65-year-old his equity allocation would be 100-65 =35, i.e., 35% in equity and the rest 65% in debt and other fixed assets.
+To know how much you can invest in Equity, subtract your age from 100.
+If you are 20, your equity allocation would be 100-20 = 80.
+It means 80% can be equity-oriented investments, and the rest can be fixed-income instruments and debt funds.
+Similarly, for a 65-year-old, his equity allocation would be 100-65 =35, i.e., 35% in equity and the rest 65% in debt and other fixed assets.

-Does this hold true always?
-No. This rule emphasizes the long investing horizon of the investor over his/her risk taking ability.
+Does this always hold true?
+No. This rule emphasizes the long investing horizon of the investor over his/her risk-taking ability.
 It also focuses on allocation modification based on age alone, without considering other factors.

-Example: A young investor may have the age, but is struggling to earn enough to fulfill his EMI payments and meet unexpected needs.
-Though he has age on his side, he maybe dipping into his wealth too often and have little or no savings to absorb any investment losses.
+Example: A young investor may have the age but struggles to earn enough to fulfill his EMI payments and meet unexpected needs.
+Though he has age on his side, he may be dipping into his wealth too often and have little or no savings to absorb any investment losses.

-On the other hand, an elderly investor, may have a short investing horizon, need more income than growth and be wealthy enough to bear the possible risks of equity investments.
-These examples show the rule of the thumb used for equity allocation is not always right.
-Neither does your age decide your allocation completely.
+On the other hand, an elderly investor may have a short investing horizon, need more income than growth, and be wealthy enough to bear the possible risks of equity investments.
+These examples show the rule of thumb used for equity allocation is not always correct.
+Neither does your age decide your budget completely.

-If you can hold the investment for a long time; choose growth over income, and tolerate losses without risking your wealth, then you may want to invest in Equity.
+If you can hold the investment for a long time, choose growth over income, and tolerate losses without risking your wealth, you may want to consider Equity Investments.

 We’ve seen the different factors that can affect your asset allocations, the relation between them, and how only your age cannot define your equity ratio in optimal asset allocation.
 Let’s see how much your equity allocation should be

-Your equity allocation can start off as a 50:50 ratio, where half your wealth is invested in growth-oriented products like equity and the remaining half can be in income generators like fixed-income assets, bonds, etc.
+Your equity allocation can start as a 50:50 ratio, where half your wealth is invested in growth-oriented products like equity, and the remaining half can be in income generators like fixed-income assets, bonds, etc.

-However, if you feel you aren’t meeting all the conditions then reduce your equity exposure to 60%.
-Lower your risk exposure for condition you cannot meet till you have a minimum of 20% investment in equity.
+However, if you feel you aren’t meeting all the conditions, then reduce your equity exposure to 60%.
+Lower your risk exposure for conditions you cannot meet till you have a minimum of 20% investment in equity.

-The one rule you may want to follow though is fixing 25x of your annual spend as your wealth creation goal.
+The one rule you may want to follow is fixing 25x of your annual spending as your wealth creation goal.

 Your age does not decide your retirement.
-However, if you have enough wealth that can generate the money you need to spend normally then you can retire.
+However, if you have enough wealth to generate the money you need to spend normally, you can retire.
 Keep this rule in mind when you decide on your financial goals.

-Remember, your wealth is based on your income, spend, and asset allocation.
+Remember, wealth is based on income, spending, and asset allocation.
 Have a system in place that will help you become wealthy enough to not work for your everyday needs.

 Read More: Four Smart Money Moves To Achieve Financial Freedom Today!